matthiasn/octopress-blog/source/_posts/2014-03-18-birdwatch-with-reactjs.markdown

 where *cf.tweetPage* is a function delivering the data from the crossfilter object.
 The application code has little control over when this happens.
 It will certainly happen when explicitly calling *$scope.$apply* and also when anything else happens that has any effect on the data model anywhere.
 This is what I meant when I said earlier that this might not be the most desirably thing when this function call is potentially expensive.

 ReactJS works the other way around.
-The application instantiates a component for the list of tweets that knows how to render itself, and it will only subsequently do that when the application passes it new data.
+The application instantiates a component for the list of tweets that knows how to render itself, and it will only subsequently do that when the application feeds it new data.
 Let's look at that in more detail.
 In the HTML, there is only a single div without any special notation:

                         <!-- Tweet Cards inside frame -->